vaskoGut/Learning/README.md

  14. ###  state props difference
      State is muttable.
 Props are unmutable.
 State refers to internal data of component.
 Props are date transfered from parent component to the child.

+ 15. ###  high-ordered-component
+     High ordered component is wrapper for other components.
+They allow to reuse some logic across different components.
+     F.e. you want to add logger HOC, which will be loging information about mounting, demounting component. export default withLogger(SomeComponent);

   ________________________________________________________________________________________________________________________________